Sierra-Alpha/desert/docs/project-report.md

 hated it, and using it for work didn't change my feelings for it.
-I tried Vim because some of my uni friends had always fanboyed about it but I struggled to get the packages downloaded through the protected work network (I now realise that was probebly more related to proxy settings than Vim, but the ship has sailed).
+I tried Vim because some of my uni friends had always fanboyed about it but I struggled to get the packages downloaded through the protected work network (I now realise that was probably more related to proxy settings than Vim, but the ship has sailed).
 One of the old beards at work (disclaimer: they don't really have a beard, I'm more referring to their unix wizardry level) uses emacs and kept suggesting I use that, I gave it a go and was scared away, as most people are,